ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 attributesFile
 ^^^^^^^^^^^^^^

-Optional property which provides the name of the CSV file with any of the custom attributes required for the feed.
+Optional property that provides the name of the CSV file with any of the custom Attributes required for the feed

 documentStorageLimitMb
 ^^^^^^^^^^^^^^^^^^^^^^

-Optional property to set the Document storage limit.
+Optional property that sets the Document storage limit

 enableBulkJson
 ^^^^^^^^^^^^^^

-Optional property which turns on or off bulk JSON capability.
+Optional property that turns on or off the bulk JSON capability

 indicatorLimit
 ^^^^^^^^^^^^^^

-Optional property which sets the Indicator limit.
+Optional property that sets the Indicator limit

 jobFile
 ^^^^^^^

-Optional property to provide the name of the JSON file which is used to setup and run the job to pull in content from the feed.
+Optional property that providea the name of the JSON file that is used to set up and run the Job that pulls in content from the feed

 sourceCategory
 ^^^^^^^^^^^^^^

-Optional property to specify how to source should be categorized.
+Optional property that specifies how the source should be categorized

 sourceDescription
 ^^^^^^^^^^^^^^^^^

-Optional property providing the source's description as it will appear in ThreatConnect.
+Optional property that provides the source's description as it will appear in ThreatConnect

 sourceName
 ^^^^^^^^^^

-Optional property providing the name of the source in which the feed's content will be created.
+Optional property that provides the name of the source in which the feed's content will be created

 Parameter Array Section
 -----------------------

-The Parameter Array section of the **install.json** file is the mechanism used by the Job Execution engine and the Spaces framework to pass configuration data at runtime.
-For Java and Python apps, the entries defined in this section dictate the **Parameters** panel in the Job Wizard in the ThreatConnect platform.
-Spaces apps have their own configuration screen as part of the user’s Space for each app.
+The Parameter Array section of the **install.json** file is the mechanism used by the Job Execution Engine and the Spaces framework to pass configuration data at runtime.
+For Java and Python Apps, the entries defined in this section dictate the **Parameters** panel of the Job Wizard in the ThreatConnect platform.
+Spaces Apps have their own configuration screen as part of the user’s Space for each App.

-.. note:: In Python, parameters are called by using the "--param <value>" syntax handled by the argparse library.
-For Java apps, the system environment arguments are passed by using the "-Dparam=<value>" syntax.
-Discussion of app argument parsing is out of scope for this document.
+.. note:: In Python, parameters are called by using the **--param <value>** syntax handled by the **argparse** library.
+For Java Apps, the System-environment arguments are passed by using the **-Dparam=<value>** syntax.
+Discussion of App argument parsing is beyond the scope of this document.

 The table below highlights the Parameter array properties (the **params** array).